sharshi/TidyAlbatross/README.md

  - Users earn points for each item picked up
  - Endless runner, speed is constant
  - Users can change Al's directions using left right / 'a', 'd' keys
+ - links to Portfolio, Github and LinkedIn.
+ - Landing page with  instructions.

 ## Wireframes